 - Go back once and select Clear Codes to erase any code in stored status.
 You can not erase the present status codes without fixing the underlying problem.

 Generic OBD-II scanners cannot read many modules besides the Engine Control Unit (ECU) and maybe Airbag or Transmission.
 You need a Mercedes-Benz scanner that can read all control modules.
 Mercedes-Benz cars typically have 30+ modules installed.

-If you are looking to troubleshoot a pre-2000 Mercedes-Benz, you will need a scanner that has supported those models for years and, most importantly, comes with the Mercedes 38-pin connector.
-If your vehicle does not require a 38-pin connector, the YOUCANIC scanner is the way to go.
+If you want to troubleshoot a pre-2000 Mercedes-Benz, you will need a scanner that has supported those models for years and, most importantly, comes with the Mercedes 38-pin connector.
+If your vehicle does not require a 38-pin connector, the YOUCANIC Full System Scanner is the way to go.

 We hope you find the Read & Clear Mercedes-Benz Fault Codes DTC guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.